jmrothen/icdr/README.md

-# icd_scrape
+# icdr

 started off as a webscrape project to consolidate the icd10 codes into a nice hierarchical categorization table

-idk i'll probably add some more functionality to it at this point, seems fun
+idk i'll probably add some more functionality to it at this point, seems fun and is useful for work

 ## future additions